jhu-ep-coursera/restaurant-server/README.md

 ```

 You can copy/paste this line and then replace SOME_USERNAME and SOME_PASSWORD with whatever username/password you'd like to use when you log into the administrative portion of our restaurant web application.

+After the username/password is set, type `exit` to quit the rails console.

 **That's it!
 DONE!
 You are not ready use this remote server for your copy of the restaurant web application.**